 I found it funny in a ludicrous kind of way.

-Hà Nội is not rendered so well, and little is said about the other classes, apart from some prostitutes from the villages; Lockhart's translated tales The Light of the Capital do a better job there.
+Hà Nội is not rendered so well.
+Little is said about the other classes apart from some prostitutes from the villages; Lockhart's translated tales The Light of the Capital do a better job there.
 I was fascinated by his account of Sài Gòn in the days before and after its fall/liberation as it is the sort of thing I could read entire books about.
-The scenes from the American War are well-handled and the corruption made manifest, though the potted history might be a bit dodge; who cares about the facts though, this is about the people.
+The scenes from the American War are well-handled and the corruption made manifest.
+The potted history might be a bit dodge, but who cares about the facts though, this is about the people.

 The book provides no real insight into the motivations of the new regime, focussing on the seemingly senseless acts of revenge that are (of course) what sticks in the memory.
 The absolutism of the Việt Minh may have been necessary for them to secure power, and possibly also for them to win the war, but its lack of flexibility, its inability to encompass those stuck in the middle after WWII or those disenfranchised after 1975 was a real liability; fittingly Pham closes with the image of brother pitted against brother, the cleaving of the family, the most un-Vietnamese thing ever.